quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpoint is expected to bundle acknowledgements when possible.
 Every time an acknowledgement is sent, bundled or otherwise, all counters and timers related to delaying of acknowledgments are reset.

+The receiver of an ACK_FREQUENCY frame can continue to process multiple available packets before determining whether to send an ACK frame in response, as stated in Section 13.2.2 of {{QUIC-TRANSPORT}.

 ## Response to Reordering {#reordering}